Delicious Cheap Food in Paris

 The traditional fondue is a boiling pot of melted cheese mixed with white wine.
 This pot is placed in the center of the table, cooking continuously over a little burner and waiting for you to dip your piece of bread in and eat.

 Many restaurants in Paris propose fondue during the winter.
-With the right tools, you can also try to make fondue at home.
+Great places to eat a delicious fondue in Paris are Le Chalet Savoyard (58 Rue de Charonne, Paris 11), Les Fondus de la Raclette (109 Boulevard Raspail, Paris 14), Pain, Vin, Fromage (3 Rue Geoffroy-l’Aangevine, Paris 4), and Le Chalet d’Avron (108 Rue de Montreuil, Paris 11).
+You can also try to make fondue at home with the right tools.
 A fondue party is a great way to spend a cozy Saturday night with friends or family.

-Moules-Fritees (mussels + French fries) is another popular cheap food in Paris, adopted from ou Belgian neighbors.
-The food consists of cooked mussels (usually a kilogram per person) and French fries (without ketchup, mayonnaise or mustard) served in separate places.
+Moules-Frites (mussels + French fries) is another popular cheap food Paris has to offer, adopted from our Belgian neighbors.
+The food consists of cooked mussels (usually a kilogram per person) and French fries (only salt & pepper, no ketchup, mayonnaise, or mustard) served in separate containers.

-You can eat moules-frittes in many restaurants in Paris.
-There is a Belgian chain of restaurants called Léon specializing in moules-frittes, with restaurants everywhere in the city.
-We personally like to go to La Petite Hostellerie, a little restaurant at rue de la Harpe in Paris 5.
-La Petite Hostellerie proposes a set menu with moules-frittes + a glass of beer (or wine) for 10 euros.
+You can eat moules-frites in many restaurants in Paris.
+There is a Belgian chain of restaurants called Léon specializing in moules-frites, with restaurants everywhere in the city.
+We personally like to go to La Petite Hostellerie (35 Rue de la Harpe, Paris 5), a little cozy restaurant in the Latin Quarter.
+La Petite Hostellerie proposes a set menu with moules-frites + a glass of beer (or wine) for 10 euros.

 10. Cheap Indian Food in Paris

-Walk around, have the look at the menus and just follow your nose to pick one, we are sure it will be a good choice.
-Little India in Paris is also a great place for buying good and fresh Indian spices for half price than in other neighborhoods of Paris.
+Walk around, look at the menus and follow your nose to pick one; we are sure it will be a good choice.
+Little India in Paris, by the way, is also a great place for buying good and fresh Indian spices for half price as in other Paris neighborhoods.

 11. Yummy Crêpes

-We left one of the best cheap food in Paris for the end.
+Among the best cheap eats Paris offers, crêpes are always a favorite for visitors and locals.
 Even if they are originally from Brittany, Paris without crêpes wouldn’t be Paris!

-Easy to prepare and veggie-friendly, crêpes are one of the few native street foods in Paris and France.
-You can eat cold or hot crêpes, as a dessert with a cup of coffee or tea or just for an afternoon snack.
+Easy to prepare and veggie-friendly, crêpes are a few native street foods in Paris and France.
+You can eat cold or hot crêpes with a cup of coffee or tea, or just for an afternoon snack.